 Phone:+1 (407) 909-9350

-Juli Demerau serves as a member of the board of directors at Falcon’s Beyond.
+Juli Demerau serves as a member of the Board of Managers at Falcon’s Beyond.

 Juli Demerau, working alongside Scott Demerau, her husband and business partner of 33 years, has been a force in family entertainment for more than three decades.
 Together, Juli and Scott founded, built, and operated three significant brands in the amusement & theme park industry, and created the proven model for “Big-Experience, Small-Footprint” theme parks associated with resorts in major tourist centers worldwide.